bifravst/bifravst/docs/firmware/Protocol.rst

 position updates are only collected when a cellular connection can be established there will be an interesting observation: the reindeers are only walking along ridges, but never in valleys.
-The reason is not because they don\'t like the valley, but because the cellular signal does not reach deep down into remote valleys.
+The reason is not because they don't like the valley, but because the cellular signal does not reach deep down into remote valleys.
 The GPS signal however will be received there from the tracker because satellites are high on the horizon and can send their signal down into the valley.